Kirottu/watershot/README.md

 ## Packages

-On an Arch based distro, you can simply install the AUR package [watershot-git](https://aur.archlinux.org/packages/watershot-git).
+On an Arch based distro, you can simply install the AUR package [watershot](https://aur.archlinux.org/packages/watershot), or [watershot-git](https://aur.archlinux.org/packages/watershot-git) for the latest git version.

 This project is a flake!
 If you have Nix, you know what to do.